 UNESCO perfectly preserved Greek temples, Sicily

-What is the best time of year to visit attractions in Italy?
+When is the best season to visit attractions in Italy?

 April-May and September-October offer ideal weather, lower prices, and smaller crowds than peak summer.
 October is particularly beautiful in Tuscany with harvest season and autumn colors.